 I found out I was pregnant on a Friday night using a home pregnancy test.
 Thomas and I were so excited.
 He even put the pregnancy test in the freezer just in case we needed it.
-I don't know what he thought we would do with it. (don't worry, I cleaned the freezer!)
-We started dreaming about baby names.
+I don't know what he thought we would do with it, but first-time parents can be a little crazy.
+(Don't worry, I cleaned the freezer!)
+We started dreaming about baby names right away.

-That Sunday night I started having horrible cramps and some bleeding.
-We went to the emergency room and they said I was definitely pregnant but needed an ultrasound to make sure it wasn't an ectopic pregnancy.
-I went to the doctor the next day.
+The following Sunday night I started having horrible cramps and some bleeding.
+We went to the emergency room, and they said I was definitely pregnant but needed an ultrasound to make sure it wasn't an ectopic pregnancy.
+They set up an appointment with a doctor for the next morning.

 We left anyway, and went home scared and depressed.
-We didn't have insurance and didn't know who else to go see or what to do.
-We just started praying.
-We cried all night.
+We didn't have insurance, and didn't know who else to go see, or what to do.
+We just started praying, and cried all night.

 The next day, Thomas went to work.
-He was up on a customer's roof crying and praying while he trimmed their trees and then he had an incredible peace come over him and he heard from the Lord, "I have servants who sit outside of abortion clinics and offer help to mothers.
-Talk to them" Thomas called me and said, "Stop crying, I heard from the Lord, I don't know what it means, or how we are going to find one of these people, but I know that God has a plan."
+He was up on a customer's roof crying and praying while he trimmed their trees when he had an incredible peace come over him, and he heard from the Lord, "I have servants who sit outside of abortion clinics and offer help to mothers.
+Talk to them."
+Thomas called me and said, "Stop crying, I heard from the Lord.
+I don't know what it means, or how we are going to find one of these people, but I know that God has a plan."